code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ## 1. What is Spring JMS?

-Spring provides a [JMS integration framework](https://docs.spring.io/spring/docs/4.3.13.RELEASE/spring-framework-reference/html/jms.html){:target="_blank"} that simplifies the use of the JMS API much like Spring's integration does for the JDBC API.
+Spring provides a **JMS integration framework** that simplifies the use of the JMS API much like Spring's integration does for the JDBC API.

 The Spring Framework will take care of some low-level details when working with the [JMS API](http://docs.oracle.com/javaee/6/tutorial/doc/bncdr.html){:target="_blank"}.